sunshine

 Tuition, Fees and Refund Policies

-As a traditional language school (Heritage School) recognized by the California Department of Education, the school offers courses in full-time Chinese classes (five days per week) or the option of part-time Chinese classes (four days a week) for TK to 10th grade, as well as middle school tutoring (grade 6 & up) and a variety of talent (extracurricular) courses.
+As a traditional language school (Heritage School) recognized by the California Department of Education, the school offers three options for Chinese classes for TK to 8th grade: full-time Chinese classes (five days per week), part-time Chinese classes: four days a week or three days a week (6th grade & up).
+We also have middle school tutoring (6th grade & up) and a variety of extracurricular courses.

 TK - Grade 5

-• Full-time classes 5 days per week, part-time Chinese classes: 4 days a week
+• Full-time classes five days per week, part-time classes four days per week

 • Students are placed in Chinese, English, and Math classes upon evaluation of skill levels.